 I was flipping through Elizabeth Gilbert’s delightful book, Big Magic; Creative Living Beyond Fear, the other day and came across one of my favourite passages.
 It’s a great story and since it made me laugh out loud, again, I thought I’d share it with you.

 But chances are pretty good that if we love what we’ve come up with, others probably will, too.
 And if not, oh well.
-If we enjoyed making (or baking, creating, designing, writing, composing, sketching, building, painting, sculpting, etc) it, then the effort was worth it.
+If we enjoyed the process of making (or baking, creating, designing, writing, composing, sketching, building, painting, sculpting, etc) it, then the effort was worth it.